Bishan Singh (artist): Biography

 Bishan Singh had two sons who became artists, Nihal Singh and Jawahar Singh.
-Bishan Singh also was the art teacher of his two sons, Nihal Singh and Jawahar Singh.'
+Bishan Singh also was the art teacher of his two sons.'
 Bishan Singh had a nephew named Kapur Singh (son of his brother, Kishan Singh), who became a successful artist in his own right.

 Style

 Bishan Singh's style included vivid greens, yellows, and blues.
 Meticulous detail was placed upon the depicted scene, especially regarding figures, botany, and architecture.
 He often depicted tradespeople living their daily lives.
 Bishan Singh was influenced by the Company School.
 Furthermore, he came under the influence of the style of realism that had been introduced by the Europeans.
 Bishan Singh was skilled in arabesque and was responsible for the commencement of fresh and bright brush strokes.'
 Bishan Singh was talented in depicting courtly durbar scenery.
 However, his self-portrait differs in-style greatly from his durbar painting, with his self-portrait showing strong European and Western influence, where he uses the standard codes of European portraiture.
 In his self-portrait, the material and mode he utilized was watercolour on cardboard, with him facing and looking directly at the viewer from the front, with his physical characteristics and facial features portrayed as aged and realistic, which is in-line with the Western method of portraiture.